norminton/tenax/docs/modules/ld-preload.md

 - **T1574 – Hijack Execution Flow**
 - **T1574.006 – Hijack Execution Flow: Dynamic Linker Hijacking**

-This is one of the clearest ATT&CK mappings in Linux persistence analysis because the mechanism directly alters the loader’s behavior to introduce malicious code into trusted program execution. :contentReference[oaicite:8]{index=8}
+This is one of the clearest ATT&CK mappings in Linux persistence analysis because the mechanism directly alters the loader’s behavior to introduce malicious code into trusted program execution.

 ---

 ## Procedure and Threat Tradecraft

-Dynamic linker hijacking is not merely theoretical.
 ATT&CK explicitly documents Linux dynamic linker hijacking as a real adversary technique.
-ATT&CK also includes Linux malware such as **MEDUSA**, which is described as capable of dynamic linker hijacking, command execution, and credential logging. :contentReference[oaicite:9]{index=9}
+ATT&CK also includes Linux malware such as **MEDUSA**, which is described as capable of dynamic linker hijacking, command execution, and credential logging.

 That matters analytically because it demonstrates how adversaries value this mechanism: